 A popular misconception is that anyone can edit a Wikipedia page; in reality many entries are controlled by informal committees of editors, who can band together around a common philosophy, such as closed-minded hostility to CAM, anti-scientific skepticism, or the promotion of organizational agendas by political parties and drug companies.

 An article by homeopath Dana Ullman in the Huffington Post shows that it is impossible to make factual corrections to the pages controlled by unscientific skeptics.
 A summary by Orthomolecular Medicine reviews some of the many articles about Wikipedia bias.
+Helen Buyzinski, an investigative journalist, has exposed how Wikipedia is controlled by spin-doctors and anything but objective.

 The skeptics are organized as Wikiproject Skepticism, and they have vandalized hundreds of entries.